tperry2x-uk/OpenXtalk-IDE-DontPanicEdition/IDE Bundle/Contents/Tools/Documentation/guides/XTalk Script.md

 Hierarchy*.

-We’ll return to Event Driven Programming in more detail in the section *Coding in LiveCode*.
+We’ll return to Event Driven Programming in more detail in the section *Coding*.

 ### Object-Based Programming

-Any *graphical application* you build using LiveCode will be based on objects.
-With LiveCode you typically create the objects of your application before writing any code.
+Any *graphical application* you build will be based on objects.
+With xTalks you typically create the objects of your application before writing any code.
 You can start by drawing the buttons, text fields, and other controls that make up your application.
-LiveCode operates like other layout, drawing or application development environment.
+OpenXTalk try's to operate like other layout, drawing or application development environment.
 You can select controls by clicking them, move them by dragging them around, resize them, and change their ‘layer’ to move them closer or further from the ‘top’ of the interface.

 Once you have the objects in place, you can proceed to attach code to each object to respond to the events you want.
-LiveCode includes a complete graphical development environment that makes it easy to create and edit any kind of user interface.
+The IDE includes a complete graphical development environment that makes it easy to create and edit any kind of user interface.
 It includes objects for all the basic operating system elements, including buttons, checkboxes, text